Links to other Calculator Sites

 at Bletchley Park has mechanical and early electronic calculators on display, and also early personal computers powered up which can be operated by visitors.
 It has its own website at http://www.tnmoc.org/.

-- The Museum of HP Calculators at http://www.hpmuseum.org/ - Technical details and superb photographs of vintage Hewlett-Packard calculators.
+- The Museum of HP Calculators at http://www.hpmuseum.org/ - David Hicks has gathered together technical details and superb photographs of vintage Hewlett-Packard calculators.
 The history of calculators section is also excellent with simple descriptions of the operation of mechanical calculator mechanisms.

 - Max Stone has a blog which has a lot of interesting information that he has discovered about Hewlett-Packard calculators.